TheOdinProject/curriculum/ruby/ruby.md

 Ruby shouldn't be anything new to you by now... you should have completed the preparatory readings, Ruby Monk, and the test-first exercises as part of the [Ruby 101 section of the Web Development 101 Unit](/web_development_basics/web_development_basics.md#ruby-101) that you completed prior to jumping into this.
 If you haven't, go back and work on that before getting started here.
 It's expected that you have a pretty good handle on the basics of the Ruby language and an idea of what you're still shaky on.

 In this section on Basic Ruby, we're going to make sure you really do understand all the building blocks of the language and of programming in general.
+It's a lot of stuff... this section is going to have the most to absorb right off the bat.
 If there's something that you still just don't quite understand, track it down via the Additional Resources section or Google for it on your own.  *How* you learn isn't as important as making sure you're comfortable with your understanding of everything that will be covered here.

 ### Basic Data Types and Other Basic Stuff